priyansh-69/ai-dungeon-master/README.md

 # ai-dungeon-master
-#an ai model that is based on typecript
+#an ai model that is based on typescript and open AI